 Chains of freight handlers were loading cargo into the exposed storage bays, creating a noisy hive of activity.
 Luke and the other children were just another shipment of cargo for these workers, and they pointed and pushed, directing them to the passenger's entrance.

 Luke lagged behind though, wanting to see the ship's engines.
 A freight hauler of this size would need some impressive thrust to propel it into orbit.
-It wouldn't take a minute ... he could take a quick peek around the side, and then run and catch up with the rest of the orphans.
+It wouldn't take a minute ... he could take a quick peek around the side, and then run and catch up with the rest.

 No, there he was.
 Just like his father, he couldn't resist checking out a ship's engines, and he had obviously broken off from the main group.
 A sudden sense of danger urged Obi-Wan into action.
 He flipped off the roof and ran full tilt towards Luke, lightsaber ignited in anticipation of an attack.